CentreSecuriteIA/textbook/docs/Chapters/2 - Risks Landscape/2-05-dangerous-capabilities.md

 # 2.5 Dangerous Capabilities
-!!! note "This section is approximately a 18 minute read."
+!!! note "Reading Time: 18 minutes"

 !!! warning "This chapter is still being written and is considered a work in progress."